MorphoSeg: An Uncertainty-Aware Deep Learning Method for Biomedical Segmentation of Complex Cellular Morphologies: Dataset

 \subsection{Data Preprocessing}

-\textbf{Data Augmentation.} To efficiently train our TransUNet model, we have devised a method to augment the dataset by transforming the high-resolution images into smaller, manageable patches.
-This is achieved by dividing the images into patches of sizes $224 \times 224$, $448 \times 448$, $1000 \times 1000$, $1500 \times 1500$, and $2000 \times 2000$ pixels.
-We employ an overlapping strategy with an overlap ratio of 0.35 to preserve the spatial context across adjacent patches, which is crucial for capturing the comprehensive spatial information of the cell structures.
-Combined with the original undivided images and masks, this makes the full dataset for training and testing.
+\textbf{Data Augmentation.} We randomly partition the entire dataset into two subsets, allocating 80\% for training and 20\% for testing.
+To effectively train our TransUNet-based MorphoSeg model, we augment the data by partitioning each high-resolution image into smaller, manageable patches.
+Specifically, we extract patches of sizes $224 \times 224$, $448 \times 448$, $1000 \times 1000$, $1500 \times 1500$, and $2000 \times 2000$ pixels using an overlapping strategy with a 35\% overlap.
+This approach preserves the spatial context across adjacent patches, which is essential for capturing the complex spatial relationships inherent in cell structures.
+In addition to these patches, the original full-resolution images and their corresponding masks are included to form the complete training and testing dataset.

 Using this technique, we generate a total of 15,710 patches.
-These patches are then randomly split into a training set and a testing set, maintaining an 80\% to 20\% ratio, respectively.
 This distribution results in 12,568 patches for training and 3,142 patches for testing.
-To optimize the model's performance, we implement a data pruning strategy during both the training and testing stages, excluding all patches that do not contain any part of the annotated masks, which will reduce the training set to 10,016 samples for testing.
+To optimize the model's performance, we implement a data pruning strategy during both the training and testing stages, excluding all patches that do not contain any part of the annotated masks, which will reduce the training set to 10,016 samples for training.

+In addition to evaluating performance on the patch-based testing set, we also assess our model on full-resolution images that lack annotations (i.e., the 69 images not included in the 36 annotated images out of 105 total).
+This evaluation more closely reflects real-world scenarios where researchers directly apply the trained model to raw images, yielding segmentation masks for the entire image.
+Visualization examples of these results are presented in Figure~\ref{fig:cell_vis}.